carlosolarte/java-dist/docs/01-intro/content.md

 ### Java 1.5
 - Stubs for _RMI_ dynamically generated (more on CM3)
 - _Annotations_ : allow intermediary softwares (compilers, interpreters,
-environnements, ...) to test, verify or even add code. (more on next CMs)
+environnements, ...) to test, verify or even add code (more on next CMs)

 ---
 ### Java 1.6
-- JAX-WS : web services (CM3/4)
+- JAX-WS : web services (CM4)
 - JDBC : API to data bases (CM4)

 ---